One of the mistakes many new property investors make is not using real estate pro forma software for estimating the costs of buying a property.

 - by using a total amount for each year in the ownership period.

-The more complex calculations include estimating downtime between leases and take into account current market conditions.
+The more complex calculations include estimating downtime between leases and taking into account current market conditions.

 This element varies from 5 to 10% of gross rental receipts in multi-family and office properties.